BaptisteRoseau/ImPlate/README.md

 - `-s` or `--save-info`:      Whether or not plate information sould be saved as well.
 - `-r` or `--respect-path`:   Whether or not the path of output blured picture has to be similar to their path in the input directory.

-Note that removing verbose, save-info and save-log can save up to a bit less than 1/3 of the running time.
+Note that removing verbose, save-info and save-log can save up to a bit less than 1/3 of the running time.<br/>
+Also, it might be easier to manage your file by using the save directory for `--input` and `--output` with `--respect-path` enabled.<br/>

 # Improvement